-Think of all the things that you'll need to work comfortably and efficiently in your home office.
+Plan ahead for all the things that you'll need to work comfortably and efficiently in your home office and keep your project within budget.
 Start with proper temperature control and lighting.
 Have a telephone installed in the space or be sure to have a portable phone available.
 Your desk chair will be moving around in the space, so flooring should be a hard surface, at least near the desk.
-Select window coverings (if you're fortunate to have a window nearby) that will allow you to control the light in your area.
-Plan to set it up with efficient budgeting.
+If you're fortunate to have a window nearby, select window coverings that will allow you to control the light in your area.

 Probably the most important piece of furniture you'll have will be your desk or work surface.
-Whether you select custom-designed cabinets and writing surface or use two file cabinets with a door stretched across them, this is where you'll spend the most time, and it should be large enough and the right height to most comfortably do your work.
+Whether you select a custom-designed desk or use two file cabinets with a door stretched across them, it should be large enough and the right height to comfortably do your work.
 If your space is limited, draw out a floor plan on graph paper and move the shapes around until you find a workable space.
-To make the most of the limited space, have shelving installed behind your desk.
-Books and supplies will be easy to reach.
+To make the most of the limited space, have shelving installed behind your desk so books and supplies will be easy to reach.